cngish98/LLM-anthropomorphization/README.md

 This project studies the issue of anthropomorphization of large language models and AI by classifiying individual sentences as either anthropomorphic or not.

 There is a rudimentary rule-based baseline model and a fine-tuned BERT-based model.
-While the code for the model is included in the package, it is likely you will need additional compute to run the modeling.
-The colab notebook is included to run the model in Google Colab.
+If this were to be a full package, the modeling code would be incorporated into main.py.
+However, since additional compute is required, the colab notebook that we used in Google Colab is included in the repo instead.
 The fine-tuned model is hosted on Hugging Face's website for sentence checking.

-You can download the [llm_anthro_detection model](https://huggingface.co/jc-cl-cg/llm_anthro_detection) from Hugging Face.
+You can download the fine-tuned [llm_anthro_detection model](https://huggingface.co/jc-cl-cg/llm_anthro_detection) from Hugging Face.

 ## Development